On a Raspberry Pi, as in any Linux system, it is possible to manage multiple graphical sessions simultaneously.

-X11 or X Window System is a windowing system for Unix and Linux systems that provides the foundation for the graphical user interface (GUI).
+X11 or the X Window System is a windowing system for Unix and Linux systems that provides the foundation for the graphical user interface (GUI).
 It allows users to run graphical applications and manage windows on their desktop.

 In this article, we will explore how to run a graphical application in another X11 session on Raspberry Pi and, if necessary, how to access another user’s session by importing their authentication token.